 Cristina Earned her BA in Psychology from Sonoma State University and later went on to attend Santa Clara University where she graduated with an MA in Counseling Psychology and an emphasis in Correctional Psychology.

-Stephanie Diaz, Parent Wellness Coach
+Stephanie Coy, Parent Wellness Coach

 Stephanie is a Belle Haven native and attended high school in East Palo Alto.
 During and after college, Stephanie volunteered in Oakland preschools and interned at law firms that provided pro bono services.
 She has always been driven to serve and find her own meaning of social justice.